switch120/sample-react-docker/README.md

 ```
 +-- /api                          : Express Server
-|   +-- /Dockerfile               : Docker build config for Express
+|   +-- /Dockerfile               : Docker build spec for Express
 +-- /src                          : React App
-+-- /Dockerfile                   : Docker build config for React
++-- /Dockerfile                   : Docker build spec for React
-+-- /docker-compose.yml           : Docker environment config
++-- /docker-compose.yml           : Docker environment spec
 +-- /.dockerignore                : Docker copy ignore (link)
 ```

 ### Getting started (first run)
 Build the Images first: `docker-compose build`
-> Note: This is done only once, unless there is a need to delete the image from docker (`docker images rm [imageGuid]`(link)) This command will read the `docker-compose.yml` file, which specifies *build* parameters (in Ruby syntax (link)) as directories that contain a `Dockerfile` (link) spec.
+> Note: This is done only once, unless there is a need to delete the image from docker (`docker images rm [imageGuid]`(link)).
+This command will read the `docker-compose.yml` file, which specifies *build* parameters (in Ruby syntax (link)) as directories that contain a `Dockerfile` (link) spec.

 ### Starting the Environment
 `docker-compose up`

 ### Terminating Environment
 While `docker-compose` is running, press `CTRL+C`.
 Status will show Docker container instances terminating.
+If the environment is running in the background (`-d` command line param), you can use `docker-compose down` to terminate the environment.